 My passion for making music is fueled by a commitment to building community.
-I believe that we create the most vibrant and impactful performances when we discuss musical ideas collectively and identify thematic narratives that hold personal and social relevance to our own lives.
-I am invested in creating strengths-based and supportive rehearsal spaces because we are at our most brilliant when we feel valued as individuals.
-I seek out artistic partners who are informed about privilege and intersectionality and who value artists from communities located in the margins.
+I believe that we create the most impactful performances when we discuss musical ideas collectively and identify thematic narratives that hold personal and social relevance to our own lives.
+I am invested in creating strengths-based and supportive rehearsal spaces because we are at our most vibrant when we feel valued as individuals.
+I seek out artistic partners who are informed about systemic privilege, oppression and intersectionality.
 I especially enjoy collaborating with choreographers and exploring the infinite intersections between music and movement.

-I am a strong sightreader of both notated music and chord charts and I have "ears the size of a house," as a jazz trumpet player once described me.
+I am a strong sightreader of both notated music and chord charts.
+I have ears the size of a house.
 I am fluent in classical, musical theater, and pop genres.
 I am equally comfortable directing musicians as I am following a baton.
-You can find me playing in the Glorya Kaufman School of Dance at USC; studio sessions; musical theater productions (click here for a list of shows I've played); and on stage with instrumentalists/vocalists (click here for a partial rep list).
+You can find me playing in the Glorya Kaufman School of Dance at USC; Herb Alpert School of Music at UCLA; studio sessions; musical theater productions (click here for a list of shows I've played); and on stage with instrumentalists and vocalists (click here for a partial rep list).
 Click here for a list of songs I play on repeat to get a sense of my musical inspirations.

 I am forever grateful to Margreet Francis at The Hartt School for showing me how to collaborate with grace, integrity, and kindness.
 I am also indebted to Dr. Tali Tadmor (CSUN), Jim Ahrend, Michael Anthony, and Keigo Hirakawa for their feedback and encouragement.
-As always, much love to JVZ for his steady support and unflappable faith in me.
+Much love always to JVZ for his steady support.